pachecod/webxride-2-2-dev-alpha/COMMON_ASSETS_SETUP.md

 ## Overview

 The Common Assets feature allows administrators to upload and manage files that are available to all users in the WebxRide platform.
-This provides a centralized location for shared resources like images, videos, audio files, 3D models, and other assets that can be used across multiple projects.
+This provides a centralized location for shared resources like images, audio files, 3D models, and other assets that can be used across multiple projects.

 ## Features